toomask/Android-DebugPort/README.md

 Fork of https://github.com/jasonwyatt/Android-DebugPort

 Changes:
-- Provides easy access to Activities through predefined "activity" and "activities" fields.
 - Starts servers by default
 - Sets "setAccessibility(true)" in interpreter by default.
+- Provides access for application to set object that can be accessed from debugging console.
+Use DebugPort.set("object", someObject).

 ### Configure Your Dependencies